feralonsomaccari/2048-hexagon/src/components/Block/README.md

 # Block Component

 This is the Block component.
-Each block is an piece of the game grid
+Each block is an piece of the game grid.
+In the future this component could be scalated to render other shapes than only Hexagonal shapes.

 Doc: https://www.redblobgames.com/grids/hexagons/#coordinates-cube